Painting on Location

 At nine o'clock the sun will be coming in from the side.
 There is enough of the painting already final so I'll be able to jump around like the little rabbit I saw yesterday.
 A big mud hen stopped by too, I hope he does tomorrow when I have a brush in my hand.

 This tree, the willow, has a peculiar quality.
 All the small sickle shaped leaves bristle on the branch.
 When the wind blows the much lighter underside faces up and reflects the sun or the sky.
-This allows for the leaf to be brighter then the sky when they are next to each other.
+This allows for the leaf to be brighter than the sky when they are next to each other.
 That is very unusual.

 Day 6, Finished